Wearable Tech & Privacy · Jenntelligence.ai

 7M+ sold in 2025 · Oakley Meta also available

 Cameras embedded in the frame record photos and video.
 Any use of AI features — including "Hey Meta, look and tell" — sends footage to Meta's servers.
 Voice recordings triggered by the wake word are stored in the cloud for up to a year by default, with no meaningful opt-out.
 In April 2025, Meta updated its privacy policy to make AI data collection the default for many features.
-A class action lawsuit filed March 5, 2026 (Bartone v.
-Meta Platforms Inc.) alleges false advertising — citing Meta's marketing language "designed for privacy, controlled by you" against documented practices.
+A class action lawsuit filed March 4, 2026 (Bartone et al. v.
+Meta Platforms, Inc., et al., 3:26-cv-01897, N.D.
+Cal.) alleges false advertising — citing Meta's marketing language "designed for privacy, controlled by you" against documented practices.
 The lawsuit is pending; no verdict has been issued.
 Status as of April 2026.
 The UK Information Commissioner's Office opened an inquiry the same week.

 The small LED indicator is the only signal the camera is active.
 It's easy to miss at conversational distance — which is the core problem.